-From the cylinders Studio Olafur Eliasson peeled out from the circle to the ellipse running bodies that lead to parabolic cut-outs and create arched, multi-floor windows.
+The parabolic cut-outs create arched, multi-floor windows.
 This interplay of open and closed surfaces, torsions and arches, inside and out, makes the brick body an organic, almost filigree structure.

-The steel-glass facades and pivot doors supplied by Waagner-Biro exactly follow the complex geometry created by these intersections and had to be manufactured using millimeter-sized templates and welded together on the construction site.
-Many facades and doors are not vertical, but tilted up to 13°, which made special solutions especially necessary for the doors in terms of functionality.
+The steel and glass facades and pivot doors designed and built by Waagner Biro Steel and Glass follow the complex geometry created by these intersections and were manufactured using millimetre-tight templates before being welded together on the construction site.
+Most of the facades and doors are not vertical but tilted by up to 13°.
+These unusual angles led to special bespoke solutions being necessary, especially for the doors in order to enable their functionality.